 DELAY OF GAME – If a goaltender traps the ball but is not inside the goalcrease, a delay of game penalty may be issued.
 The goalie must have one part of his body inside the crease.
 This will be to the discretion of the referee.

-In addition a minor penalty for delay of game may be imposed (at referees discretion) on any player who deliberately shoots or bats (using his hand or his stick) the ball outside the playing area (from anywhere on the floor surface) during play.
+In addition a turn over OR a minor penalty for delay of game may be imposed (at referees discretion) on any player who deliberately shoots or bats (using his hand or his stick) the ball outside the playing area (from anywhere on the floor surface) during play.

 UNSPORTSMANLIKE MISCONDUCT – All players must respect their opponents, the league and the officials.
 The referee will decide on the severity of the unsportsmanlike penalty.
 Usually, if it’s something minor, a 2 minute penalty is issued.
 However, if the player continues the unsportsmanlike behavior, a double minor may result and the player will be penalized for 4 minutes.

 After that, it could be a misconduct which will result in his team being shorthanded for 2 minutes and the player sitting out for 5 additional minutes (total of 7 minutes).
 If a goal is scored during that time, the 2 minute penalty will be over but the player will sit for the 5 minutes.

 An automatic Minor Penalty or, at the discretion of the Referee a Major Penalty and a Game Misconduct, shall be assessed to any player (except goalies) who deliberately leaves his feet and slides (intentional sliding) on the playing surface and comes in contact with any other player whether deliberate or not, he will be assessed a penalty.